Medical Coverage that Risks You $60,000?!!!

 All of this means you will have options for your medical coverage at age 65 and beyond.
 If you have an employer plan which does not work with Medicare, and both your premium and your potential out-of-pocket costs are low enough, you may want to stay with it.
-If your employer plan will work with Medicare, keep in mind you will have to purchase Medicare Part B for $121.80 monthly premium; and, as a result, you may want to compare the coverage being offered to you with a supplement and / or an Advantage Plan.
+If your employer plan will work with Medicare, keep in mind you will have to purchase Medicare Part B for $164.90 monthly premium (as of 2023); and, as a result, you may want to compare the coverage being offered to you with a supplement and / or an Advantage Plan.
 If you will not be offered employer coverage, your basic choices are: Original Medicare only (with a significant out-of-pocket risk), an Advantage Plan, or a Medicare supplement.

 While it’s nice to have options, it is wise to do comparisons on your situation.
 To make sure you make a wise choice, sit down with an experienced, independent agent (one who represents many insurance companies and plans) who will put you first.
 For it is only an advantage to have choices if you can make the wisest choice among those options.
 Happy shopping!